GrabiDev/ResCounter/prototype/README.md

 Table provided in the output shows trips provided in the input, as well as additional information computed by the app.

 For each row:
-* Column `time out of UK ytd` shows how many days you spent outside the UK  within a year before the arrival date.
+* Column `time out of UK` shows how many days you spent outside the UK  within a year before the arrival date.
-* Column `allowed time out` shows number of days you could spend outside the UK without violating `continuous residence` requirement within a year before the arrival date.
+* Column `allowable absence` shows number of days you could spend outside the UK without violating `continuous residence` requirement within a year before the arrival date.

-As HM Government rules are expressed in months, not in days, and some years have 366 days rather than 365, `allowed time out` is computed individually for each entry.
+## Allowable absence
+HM Government websites sometimes define `continuous residency` as `at least 6 months in any 12 month period`, other times as `180 days allowable absence in the continuous 12-month period`.
+As 180 days is shorter than 6 months (182.5-183 days), this app uses 180 days as a safer bet.